dribnet/purvs/README.md

-My idea was inspired the smartwatch watch face such as apple watch, Samsung Gear.
-So I aim to design a clock which is functional and practical.
-It would be simple and clean in order to demonstrate a user-friendly interface.
+Smartwatch watch face

+I design this clock for using on Smartwatch or smartphone.
+So I focus on the functional and practical.
+The geometric graphics design would make the user more easy to read.

+In the centre of the clock have a little circle, it is gently changing the colour depends on the real-time millisecond.
+I use this colour animation to demonstrate the heartbeat effect in order to make the clock looks more humanely.

+The background colour will change to dark blue after twelve o'clock.
+It would help the user to know morning and afternoon.